Article written by Elisa - Travel Writer & Local in France

 The Sweet Life in Gulf of Morbihan

 With its many islands and islets, its microclimate that warms the sea, and its sweet life, the Gulf of Morbihan is one of Brittany’s most beautiful landscapes to discover all year.

 In this ‘little sea’ – this is what the word ‘Morbihan’ means – it is possible to sail or kayak to discover islands and islets protected from the vagaries of the ocean and some pretty Brittany coastal towns.

 The Enchanted Brocéliande Forest

-Inland, Brittany offers rugged hilly landscapes, as well as majestic ancient forests, such as the mysterious and dark Brocéliande forest.
+Inland, Brittany offers rugged hilly landscapes and majestic ancient forests, such as the mysterious and dark Brocéliande forest.
 This is a very authentic place, the forest where the famous legends of King Arthur, Morgana, and Merlin were born.

 During your walks in the shade of ancient trees, you will have the opportunity to see some remarkable sights like the Tomb of Merlin, or the Tomb of the Giant and the Fountain of Youth, specially designed to illustrate the Arthurian legends.

-Brocéliande forest is one of the best places to visit in Brittany, France, very easy to visit on a day trip from Rennes, Brittany’s capital.
+Brocéliande forest is one of the best places to visit in Brittany, France, very easy to visit on a day trip from Rennes.
 For those without a car, we recommend taking a day tour.

 Saint-Malo – The Corsair City

 Saint-Malo is one of the most beautiful cities in Brittany, with an interesting past of sailors, sea explorers, and corsairs.
 It is an old port city, one of the main Breton ports, with high granite ramparts which dominate the English Chanel.

-Take a tour of the ramparts to admire the view of the outer harbor, Dinard, the entrance to the Rance River, and the beautiful beaches of the Mole and Bon Secours and then on the islands of Grand Bé and Petit Bé.
+Take a tour of the ramparts to admire the view of the outer harbor, Dinard, the entrance to the Rance River, and the beautiful Brittany beaches of the Mole and Bon Secours.
+From here, you can also see the islands of Grand Bé and Petit Bé.
 Then walk downtown to pay a visit to its Romanesque-Gothic cathedral and perhaps stop for a crêpe and a bowl of cider.

-If the tide is low, walk to Chateaubriand’s tomb.
-Originally from Saint-Malo, the famous inventor of Romanticism, François René de Chateaubriand, is buried on the uninhabited island of Grand Bé which, at low tide, becomes a peninsula.
+If the tide is low, walk to Chateaubriand’s tomb on Grand Bé island.
+Originally from Saint-Malo, the famous inventor of Romanticism, François René de Chateaubriand, is buried on this uninhabited island which, at low tide, becomes a peninsula.